flow85/Data-Visualization-WS1920--Presentation-03/README.md

  * Projects by subject area / state visualization containing the subject areas of each Bundesland related to the number of projectsstarts.
 This gives the user a better understanding of the type of Projectstarts considering strongly and weakly represented subject areas.
 Regrettably, this data is only present related to the number of Projectstarts of each Bundesland since the Trademark Registry Statistics did not contain any information about subject areas.

 #### d.
 Algorithm design:
-* TODO - We tried to reduce the complexity of our solution starting with limited focus from the beginning only on a certain aspect of the GEPRIS-Data since we are only considering information about each Bundesland, the number of Projectstarts, the subject areas of the Projectstarts, the number of Patents and the Year concerning each Data Entry.
+* We tried to reduce the complexity of our solution starting with limited focus from the beginning only on a certain aspect of the GEPRIS-Data since we are only considering information about each Bundesland, the number of Projectstarts, the subject areas of the Projectstarts, the number of Patents and the Year concerning each Data Entry.
 Also, the limited Timefrage from the Year 2000 to 2018 plays an advantage here.

 * In the next phase we reduced the Dashboard-Complexity to only a certain amount of Dataviews which we considered as necessary and benefiting for the User.